-The reference mass concentration was then adjusted iteratively through the above equation set until the cumulative attenuation of the derived concentration profile matched the bed echo attenuation and in essence when the difference between the two attenuation values, $A{bed}-A{profile}$ , reduced to zero, giving a final profile, M(r), for a particular median grain size value.
+The reference mass concentration was then adjusted iteratively through the above equation set until the cumulative attenuation of the derived concentration profile matched the bed echo attenuation and in essence when the difference between the two attenuation values, $A{bed-} A{profile}$ , reduced to zero, giving a final profile, M(r), for a particular median grain size value.

-364 4.3.3.
-Step 7 - repeat for 300 kHz data using another user-defined grain size distribution
+4.3.3.
+Step 7-Repeat for 300 kHz Data Using Another User-Defined Grain Size Distribution

-We then start again with another user-defined uniform grain size distribution, and use the 300 kHz data.
+We then start again with another user-defined uniform grain size distribution and use the 300 kHz data.
 The same iterative process is used to define a value of $M{\text{Ref}}$ that satisfies $A{\text{bed}}=A{\text{profile}}$ and hence a plausible sediment concentration profile M(r) for that particular grain size distribution.
 This eventually results in a series of plausible sediment concentration profiles, each for a particular grain size distribution.
 Calculation of these multiple sediment concentration profiles for different sediment attenuation coefficients ( $\xi$ ) can be done relatively easily, because M(r) is inversely proportional to $\xi$ .
 This allows the concentration profile to be derived without further iteration.

 4.3.4.
-Step 8 - calculate water-column attenuation from each concentration profile with 75 kHz data
+Step 8-Calculate Water Column Attenuation From Each Concentration Profile With 75 kHz Data

-We then took each of the family of plausible sediment concentration profiles from the 300 kHz ADCP data in steps 5 to 7, and calculated the attenuation that this concentration profile would produce through the water column for a second acoustic frequency of 75 kHz.
+We then took each of the family of plausible sediment concentration profiles from the 300 kHz ADCP data in Steps 5 to 7 and calculated the attenuation that this concentration profile would produce through the water column for a second acoustic frequency of 75 kHz.

 4.3.5.
-Step 9 - which grain size distributions and concentration profiles also produce the bed-echo attenuation seen in 75 kHz data
+Step 9-Which Grain Size Distributions and Concentration Profiles Also Produce the Bed Echo Attenuation Seen in the 75 kHz Data

-We then calculated the difference between the observed bed-echo attenuation $(A{bed})$ in the 75 kHz data, and the attenuation predicted using each sediment concentration profile $(A{profile} \text{ from step}$ 4).
-We identified which grain sizes (and associated sediment concentration profiles) produced the observed bed-echo attenuation in the 75 kHz data, such that $A{bed}=A{profile}$ for the 75 kHz data.
-Two median $(D{50})$ grain size solutions in the range between 0.1 μm to 1000 μm are found to do this, at each individual time period within the flow (an example of the two solutions for a single profile are shown as dotted vertical lines in Figure 3e).
+We then calculated the difference between the observed bed echo attenuation $(A{bed})$ in the 75 kHz data, and the attenuation predicted using each sediment concentration profile $(A{profile} \text{ from Step 4})$ .
+We identified which grain sizes (and associated sediment concentration profiles) produced the observed bed echo attenuation in the 75 kHz data, such that $A{bed=}A{profile}$ for the 75 kHz data.
+Two median $(D{50})$ grain size solutions in the range between 0.1 and 1,000 $\mu$ m are found to do this, at each individual time period within the flow (an example of the two solutions for a single profile are shown as dotted vertical lines in Figure 3e).

 4.3.6.
-Step 10 - choosing between the two possible grain sizes and concentration profiles
+Step 10-Choosing Between the Two Possible Grain Sizes and Concentration Profiles

-The smaller of the two possible grain size distributions (Fig. 3f), with a mean $D{50}$ value of 12 $\mu$ m compared with a mean $D{50}$ value of 179 $\mu$ m for the second solution, is the more realistic solution based on the muddy nature of canyon floor cores obtained nearby (see Azpiroz-Zabala et al., 2017, and Figure S4).
-The final inversion result for Event 4 employs the mean log-normal grain sizedistribution throughout the event (Figure 3g).
+The smaller of the two possible grain size distributions (Figure 3f), with a mean $D{50}$ value of 12 μm compared with a mean $D{50}$ value of 179 μm for the second solution, is the more realistic solution based on the muddy nature of canyon floor cores obtained nearby (see Azpiroz-Zabala et al., 2017, and Figure S4).
+The final inversion result for Event 4 employs the mean log-normal grain size distribution throughout the event (Figure 3g).

 4.4.
-Identifying the shape of the grain size distribution.
+Identifying the Shape of the Grain Size Distribution

-393 As a test of the inversion results, the calibration constant in Equation 3, $K_t$ , was derived for the where $K_s$ is a function of the sediment type and grain size and was calculated using the heuristic formulae of Moate and Thorne (2012) for the sediment form function:

-394 300 kHz ADCP water column data for all ranges, r, by evaluating (Thorne and Hanes, 2002):
+As a test of the inversion results, the calibration constant in equation 3, $K_t$ , was derived for the 300 kHz ADCP water column data for all ranges, r, by evaluating (Thorne & Hanes, 2002):